rofor/lidar2block/README.md

 For each face a loop reads its corresponding list line by line, as this loop moves through the file three more nested loops generate the X, Y, and Z values.

-The code each face are structure slightly differently, I will describe the west face code.
+The code each face is structure slightly differently, I will describe the west face code.

 The first loop reads value on the current line of the file (the max z position) and generates a sequence from one to this value.
 Each one of these sequences represents z values for each column of the vertically stacked points on the face.